linw0724-linnet/gcp-setup/install_git/README.md

 # Introduction
 > [!NOTE]
-> This instruction set assumes that you have already successfully completed a clean install of Ubuntu Server on your virtual machine
+> This instruction set assumes that you have already successfully completed a clean install of Ubuntu Server on your VM on GCP

-This instruction set will install Git on your virtual machine and allow for pulling files from Github repositories
+This instruction set will install Git on your VM on GCP and allow for pulling files from Github repositories

 -----
 # Instructions
 ## Check Git version
-* Check the version of Git installed on your virtual machine
+* Check the version of Git installed on your VM
 ```
 git --version
 ```